django/django/docs/getting-started.rst

-If you play around with it from the console (or start building a simple JavaScript chat client that appends received messages to a div), you'll see that you can now request which chat room you want in the initial request.
+If you play around with it from the console (or start building a simple JavaScript chat client that appends received messages to a div), you'll see that you can set a chat room with the initial request.

 Authentication
 --------------